antizwiebel/SmartPlantPot_iOS/README.md

 ## Important

 Currently this app uses our specific API endpoint at trabby.at.
-If you want to change this, you should head to the class `Networkmanager.swift` and take a look at the `enum ApiEndpoints`.
+If you want to change this, you should head to the class `Networkmanager.swift` and take a look at the `enum ApiEndpoints`:

+- `homePage`: should be the URL to your API's plant/read
+- `plantUpdate`: should be the URL to your API's plant/update_from_app
+- `history`: should be the URL to your API's plant/read_by_plant_sorted

 ### Acknowledgements